Lecturer Visa Sponsorship Jobs in Massachusetts

 Which visa types are most common for lecturer roles in Massachusetts?

-The H-1B is the most common visa for lecturer positions that constitute specialty occupation employment, typically requiring at least a master's degree in a directly related field.
-The J-1 Exchange Visitor visa is also widely used, particularly for visiting lecturers and scholar exchange programs administered through university international offices.
+The H-1B visa is the most common visa for lecturer positions that constitute specialty occupation employment, typically requiring at least a master's degree in a directly related field.
+The J-1 visa Exchange Visitor visa is also widely used, particularly for visiting lecturers and scholar exchange programs administered through university international offices.
 Some institutions use O-1 visas for lecturers with demonstrated extraordinary achievement in their discipline.

 Which cities in Massachusetts have the most lecturer visa sponsorship jobs?